Pearson-Higher-Ed/design/c/buttons/v2.1.0-beta.5/index.md

   - Default/Large, Medium and Small button sizes
   - Guaranteed compliance with Accessibility contrast requirements
 usage_guidelines: |
   Every instance of a button should come from this component.
-See the sections below for information about when to each each type of button.
+See the sections below for information about when to use each type of button.

 blocks:
   - type: section